Journey

 After .com, the web became ordinary.
 Mobile happened.
 The cloud happened.
 The platforms became the gravity.
 This is the era where you got used to AI tools without realizing they were AI -- search, recommendations, translation, autocorrect.

-Becoming ordinary - {NEEDS HUMAN INPUT: 2022-now}
+Becoming ordinary - 2022-now

 AI